Daiyaoxu/Simulation-of-double-deflection-beam-blank-in-electron-beam-lithography/README.md

 \Delta s_i=\frac{1}{M}\left[\int_0^{t_0}\left(\int_0^\lambda a(\tau) d \tau\right) d \lambda-\frac{1}{2} t_0 \int_0^{t_0} a(\tau) d \tau\right]
 $$

+s is the displacement of the electron at the end of leaving the beam blank, where M is the magnification of the objective lens, and a(t) the time-dependent acceleration, where

+$$a(t)=-\frac{e_0 V(t)}{m d}$$

+τ and λ are temporary variables used for integration, and the exposure error can be calculated from the final transverse displacement and transverse velocity

 ### Error analysis of a single deflector

+With actual circuit measurements, we can obtain a specific representation of the step function, as shown in the figure on the left.
+The whole step response process is about 130ns. there will be 5% over response.
+By fitting we can get a specific expression for the step function.
+The transfer function of the system can be obtained by calculating the step response function.
+This process can help us for the futher beam blank system design process.

 <img src="https://github.com/Daiyaoxu/Simulation-of-double-deflection-beam-blank-in-electron-beam-lithography/assets/130887176/4e3daed9-fb45-44f1-afb4-4a8daca09341" width="500px">

+After obtaining the voltage data, we can follow the structure of the device and the following figure shows the basic structure of the beam blank we calculated.

 <img src="https://github.com/Daiyaoxu/Simulation-of-double-deflection-beam-blank-in-electron-beam-lithography/assets/130887176/ba6ca019-8fae-453f-b09d-40f010494a9d" width="500px">